sgangopadhyay/monthly-mysql-table-automation/README.md

-# Dynamic MySQL Table Creation with Python
+# Python script for dynamically creating MySQL tables based on year and month

 This repository demonstrates Python script for dynamically creating MySQL tables based on year and month.
 Uses object-oriented programming for maintainability and includes robust connection management and error handling.